amitamola/Strawberry-Counting-and-Ripeness-detection/README.md

 ## 3. Description of important files:

-- *best.pt* - The best model we obtain after training on our custom dataset in Google Colab
+- *best.pt* - The best model we obtain after training on our custom dataset in Google Colab.
+If the file is corrupt or not available, one can download it from the drive link - https://tinyurl.com/uuc5rf4u

 - *detect.py* - Python script to perform detection using GPU